Baby Back Ribs

 Plate of baby back ribs served with coleslaw.

-PREP DRY RUB.
-Make dry rub by mixing together the brown sugar and spices (paprika, kosher salt, pepper, garlic powder, onion powder and cayenne pepper) in a medium bowl.
+DRY RUB.
+Make a dry baby back rib rub by mixing together the brown sugar and spices (paprika, kosher salt, pepper, garlic powder, onion powder, and cayenne pepper) in a medium bowl.

 • Place the rack onto a large cutting board and pat it dry with a paper towel.